Dear Working Wise,

 Alberta’s Employment Standards Code prohibits employers from deducting employee pay for faulty workmanship, cash shortages or loss of property if any person other than the employee had access to the cash or property.

-- Click on “File a Complaint” to get the step-by-step instructions.
+Visit the Alberta Employment Standards website and click on “File a Complaint” to get the step-by-step instructions.
 If you decide to ask for your money back, you will be asked to create an online account.

+Employment Standards staff will contact you and your employer to get the full story and try to resolve the issue.
 If Employment Standards determines your employer owes you money, your employer will be ordered to pay.

-Photo Credit: © iStockphoto/LSOphoto
+Photo Credit: © iStockphoto\Creatista